srthkaggrwl/Zero_Knowledge_Proof_Dapp/README.md

 ## Contact

 If you have any questions or issues, feel free to open an issue on the GitHub repository or reach out via email.

----

-This updated README now includes instructions for using **Ganache** for local testing.
-Let me know if you'd like further adjustments!